markhary/leetcode/README.md

 Here are my solutions to the LeetCode lessons.
 You can find the lessons [here](https://leetcode.com/problemset/all/).

+The score color scheme is for me to call myself out and try harder to improve for suboptimal solutions.
+The difficulty colors are otherwise meaningless other than to brag that I have tried some hard problems (those being red).

+Here is the score color key:

+* Green >= 90%
+* 70% <= Yellow < 90%
+* Red < 70% and accepted solution
+* Grey is work in progress, not accepted, or exceeded time limits.

 Details Legend: D = _Difficulty_; S = _Score_; RT = _Runtime_

 | \#  | Task - Solution                                                                                                                                                              | Details                                                                                                                                                                      |